RD, LDN, CBS

 For more information on nutrient needs of your young toddler, check out: Nutrients to Look for at 6-12 Months

 Need some ideas for healthy snacks?
 Healthy Snacks for Babies and Toddlers

-You may have also noticed that as your baby begins to eat more and more solids, he is relying less on breast milk and/or formula.
-Between ages 1-2, toddlers have a great need for fat (which includes the all important DHA), protein and other nutrients such as iron, calcium and choline to support rapid development.
-Liquid milk makes up a large part of their daily nutrition.
-Formula fed babies are encouraged to transition to whole milk or toddler milk at the one-year mark, while breastfed babies can continue to drink breast milk.
-If you’re making the switch to whole milk, the American Academy of Pediatrics agrees that 16-20 ounces of whole milk daily is adequate, and breastfeeding moms can continue to do so as mom and baby desire.
+Formula fed babies are encouraged to transition to whole milk or unsweetened soy milk at the one-year mark, while breastfed babies can continue to drink breast milk.
+If you’re making the switch to milk, the American Academy of Pediatrics recommends 16 ounces with a maximum of 24 ounces (2 to 3 cups) of whole milk daily,4 and breastfeeding moms can continue to breastfeed as long as mom and baby desire.5, 6

 By 12 months, your baby will be eating more and more of the foods you are.
-The best way to encourage healthy eating and appropriate mealtime behaviors is through modeled meals.
-Babies and children who are part of regular family meals are often more accepting and willing to try new foods and may be less “picky.”
+So eating as a family may become easier!
+In fact, making time for family meals is an important way to encourage healthy eating and appropriate mealtime behavior.7 Babies and children who are part of regular family meals are often more willing to try new foods.8

 For more information on picky eating, please visit our Picky Eating Hub.